Failed Romance, Public Feuds and Becoming a Dad: Inside Drake's Incredibly Transformative Year

 Along with creating last summer's viral dance sensation, the 32-year-old "In My Feelings" musician also put out his fifth disc, the well-received Scorpion.
 An instant hit, it became Nielsen Music's top album of the year and earned him an impressive seven Grammy nominations, just one behind this year's leader Kendrick Lamar, bringing his lifelong total to 42.

-Whether or not the three-time winner adds any more to his trophy case tomorrow night, we're guessing it will pale in comparison to his other year-long highlights.
+And though the three-time winner added to his trophy case with a win for Best Rap Song, we're guessing it pales in comparison to his other year-long highlights.
 Because while 2018 isn't technically the year little Adonis made the Toronto native a dad, that happened on Oct.
 11, 2017, it's certainly the year he embraced all that becoming a father entails.

-"I have a son, he's a beautiful boy," he revealed during an interview with basketball great LeBron James and businessman Maverick Carter on HBO's The Shop in October.
+"I have a son, he's a beautiful boy," he revealed during an interview with basketball great LeBron James and businessman Maverick Carter on HBO's The Shop last October.

 The situation certainly wasn't perfect.
 He initially hadn't believed artist and retired adult film star Sophie Brussaux when she insisted she was carrying his child and much back-and-forth ensued before Drake (born: Aubrey Graham) accepted that his whole world had flipped in an instant.